-The scepter will not depart from Judah. nor the ruler's staff from between his feet.
-Jacob blesses Judah until he comes to whom it belongs; with a promise that the nations will obey him. may be messianic.
-The Genesis 49:10 (NET)
+nor the ruler's staff from between his feet.
+Jacob blesses Judah with a promise that may be messianic.
+The "scepter" may point to until he comes to whom it belongs; the nations will obey him.
+Genesis 49:10 (NET)